Tater-Certified/MultiMCGradle/README.md

 ## Features
 - Simple Gradle Extension configuration
-- Integrated `multi-compile` gradle task
+- Integrated `multiCompile` gradle task
 - Swap dependency versions for each Minecraft version
 - Automatically select the correct code for the Minecraft version
 - Simple annotations for marking version-specific code
 - Automatic merging of jars for code-identical versions
+- Support for common subprojects

 ## Usage
 Include the plugin in the Gradle project in `build.gradle`: